bparrishMines/penguin/reference/README.md

 samples, guidance on mobile development, and a full API reference.

 To use this with your own plugin, you will have to extend `ReferencePairManager` and implement `RemoteReferenceCommunicationHandler` and `LocalReferenceCommunicationHandler`.
-This plugin allows you to use any system for IPC (e.g. `MethodChannel` or dart:ffi), but it also provides a [MethodChannelReferencePairManager] that is a partial implementation using `MethodChannel`s.
+This needs to be done in Dart and then on every platform that is wanted to be supported. (e.g. Java/Kotlin for Android or Obj-C/Swift for iOS.
+This plugin allows you to use any system for IPC (e.g.
+`MethodChannel` or dart:ffi), but it also provides a [MethodChannelReferencePairManager] that is a partial implementation using `MethodChannel`s.
 Here are the latest example implementations for [Dart](https://github.com/bparrishMines/penguin/blob/master/reference/lib/src/template/src/template.g.dart) and [Java](https://github.com/bparrishMines/penguin/blob/master/reference/android/src/main/java/github/penguin/reference/templates/GeneratedReferencePairManager.java).